Thinking Rationally and Christianly About Philosophy, Theology, Science, Culture, Politics, and Everything Else

 I began converting from Presbyterianism to Catholicism on March 14, 2015.
 Therefore, any post before that date was written by a Protestant and may, to varying degrees, reflect Protestant assumptions.

-Bible quotations are taken from the KJV unless otherwise noted (except for a few cases where I made my own version).
+Bible quotations are taken from the KJV unless otherwise noted (except for a few cases where I've made my own version--and sometimes I will tweak the KJV's language a bit).
 This is because I got tired of trying to work out all the copyright details when quoting from other versions, while the KJV is in the public domain.
-I take my biblical text typically from the www.biblegateway.com website.
+I take my biblical text typically from the www.biblegateway.com website (again, sometimes with some tweaking).